Innovate. Advocate. Collaborate.

-Andrew MacPherson, Senior Policy Adviser, National Partnership for Healthcare and Hospice Innovation (NPHI)
+Andrew MacPherson, Senior Advisor, National Partnership for Healthcare and Hospice Innovation (NPHI)

-As Senior Policy Adviser to the National Partnership for Healthcare and Hospice Innovation, Andrew works to advance the organization’s strategic and policy initiatives by providing timely political and policy analysis, engagement with stakeholder organizations, and advocates on behalf of the Partnership and its members with the Congress.
+As Senior Advisor to the National Partnership for Healthcare and Hospice Innovation, Andrew works to advance the organization’s strategic and policy initiatives by providing timely political and policy analysis, engagement with stakeholder organizations, and advocates on behalf of the Partnership and its members with the Congress.

 Prior to his work with NPHI, Andrew was Founder and Principal of MacPherson Strategic, Inc., a health care policy, legislative strategy, and communications consulting firm.
 MacPherson Strategic served a diverse set of health care stakeholder clients, including consumer groups, broad-based coalitions, innovative health care start-ups, and the largest health care purchasers.